Keep Anderson Afloat: Designing a Replacement for Our Outdoor Pool

 Share Keep Anderson Afloat: Designing a Replacement for Our Outdoor Pool on FacebookShare Keep Anderson Afloat: Designing a Replacement for Our Outdoor Pool on TwitterShare Keep Anderson Afloat: Designing a Replacement for Our Outdoor Pool on LinkedinEmail Keep Anderson Afloat: Designing a Replacement for Our Outdoor Pool link

 Anderson Outdoor Pool, located within Anderson Park, originally opened in 1979 and has been open to the community annually in the summers since.
-Despite a facelift in 2008, Anderson Pool and the foundation it’s built on remains mostly original to its 1979 construction – and its aging infrastructure is nearing the end of its functional life.
+Despite a facelift in 2008, Anderson Pool and the foundation it’s built on remain mostly original to its 1979 construction, and its aging infrastructure is nearing the end of its functional life.
 Within the next 3-5 years, the Pool will need to be closed indefinitely or replaced at an estimated cost of $12M-$17M.
 In 2025, Parks and Recreation staff are asking residents 1) whether or not they support replacing the outdoor pool and 2) if they want to see the Pool replaced and continue to be available to the community, what amenities would they like to see included in the design for the new Pool.

 What are some of the issues with the current Pool?